Medium-Term Management Plan

 • Continued implementation of compliance training

-• Creation of work support grant and coverage of cancer insurance for employees
+• Established work support grant and introduced cancer insurance coverage for employees

 • Strengthen HR development through Next-Generation Leader Development Program